bbenchoff/bbenchoff.github.io/pages/Babelscope.md

 So I had to write a CHIP-8 emulator following [Cowgod's Technical Reference](http://devernay.free.fr/hacks/chip8/C8TECH10.HTM).
 I want this to be portable so anyone can run it, and a 'ground truth' as a reference standard.
 For this, I'm using Python with tkinter.
 Think of this version as the 'development' branch.
 It's a single instance, it will never run on the GPU, but it will be helpful to debug generated ROMs.

 This single-instance emulator is insufficient for running in a massive parallel emulation engine.
-I'll need another version that runs on a GPU, hopefully on both Nvidia or AMD hardware.
+I'll need another version that runs on a GPU.
 That's [CuPy](https://cupy.dev/).
 Unlike the single-instance Python version, this version will not have a GUI, although it will keep that framebuffer in memory.
 There's no interactive debugging, and _everything_ will be vectorized; I will be able to record everything that happens across ten thousand instances of emulators running in parallel.

 ### Python Implementation